mcthedwards/SevenStations/README.md

 Requirements: A good knowledge of and interest in Bayesian inference, MCMC techniques, and time series as well as good programming skills and knowledge of R and JAGS are essential.

+## Data
+Can be downloaded directly from CliFlo (https://cliflo.niwa.co.nz/).
+You can also use the clifro R package.

+## Model
+We can think of the model as Data = Signal + Noise.
+We will use a blocked Gibbs sampler to sample the signal parameters given the noise parameters, and the noise parameters given the signal parameters.

 ## Noise model
-Corrected likelihood with Bernstein-Dirichlet prior (Kirch et al. 2019).
+Either the Whittle likelihood with Bernstein-Dirichlet prior (Choudhuri et al. 2004) or the corrected likelihood with Bernstein-Dirichlet prior (Kirch et al. 2019).

 ## Signal model
 Linear regression with time as the explanatory variable, hierarchical slope for annual temperature at the seven stations, different y-intercepts to account for (known) level-shifts.